-Scholz & Friends is a leading marketing services network headquartered in Germany, with offices throughout Central & Eastern Europe.
-There are three offices in Germany, in Hamburg, Duesseldorf and Berlin; and also outposts in lesser travelled markets such as Bulgaria, Macedonia, Slovakia and Serbia as well as Switzerland, Italy and Belgium.
-Parent company Commarco was acquired in 2011 by WPP, but retains a standalone identity, operating for the most part separately from WPP's other networks, apart from digital unit Scholz & Friends Possible, a joint venture with the WPP digital network of the same name.
-Other Scholz satellites offer a wide variety of services including experiential, content development, b2b communications, retail marketing, employer branding and reputation management, among other disciplines.
-Commarco itself serves as the umbrella for several other agencies under WPP's overall ownership.
-They include TV and film production company United Networks, integrated agency Deep Blue, CRM specialist GKK Dialog, strategic consultancy Blumberry and PR company Nicole Weber Communications.
-It is a substantial enterprise comprising some 25 agencies altogether and 1,900 staff.
+Scholz & Friends is a leading marketing services network headquartered in Germany.
+Parent company Commarco was acquired in 2011 by WPP, but until recently Scholz had always retained a standalone identity, operating for the most part separately from WPP's other networks.
+There are three Scholz offices in Germany, in Hamburg, Duesseldorf and Berlin, but what was once an extensive international footprint - outposts in markets such as Bulgaria, Macedonia, Slovakia and Serbia, among others - has been mostly abdorbed into other WPP businesses.
+In 2020, Scholz was realigned to take over local representation for WPP's larger global VMLY&R. Y&R's own offices in Germany, Switzerland and several other European countries were quietly shuttered following its merger with VML.
+Scholz continues to operate outposts in Switzerland and Belgium.
+The main agency is partnered by a large collection of satellites offering multiple services including experiential, content development, b2b communications, retail marketing, employer branding and reputation management, among other disciplines.
+In 2021 a new unit was launched - Scholz & Friends Lukas Lindemann - to handle the Volkswagen account.
+Parent entity Commarco - now rebranded as Scholz & Friends Family - serves as the umbrella for several other agencies under WPP's overall ownership.
+They include integrated agency Deep Blue, CRM specialist GKK Dialog, strategic consultancy Blumberry and PR company Nicole Weber Communications.
+Scholz & Friends is a substantial enterprise comprising some 25 agencies altogether and 1,200 staff.
 Frank-Michael Schmidt is group CEO.
 WPP is the latest in a string of different owners.
 Scholz was originally founded in Hamburg in 1981 by Juergen Scholz, previously the much-admired creative chief of BBDO Germany, and often described as one of the godfathers of the German ad industry.
 It was subsequently acquired by Bates Worldwide and groomed to become a second advertising network within the Cordiant portfolio.
 In 2001, it merged with UVE, a publicly quoted production company specialising in live entertainment programming for television and the internet.
 The resulting business, then still controlled by Cordiant, was Germany's first publicly quoted advertising and marketing communications group.
 However, financial problems within Cordiant led Scholz to regain its independence in 2003 through a buyout by private equity fund Cognetas (later rebranded as Motion Equity Partners).
 It remained independent until the WPP takeover eight years later.

 Which clients does Scholz & Friends handle?
 Find out more from the Adbrands Account Assignments database